Spectrum Management Today and Tomorrow A Recount of NAVIFOR Deputy Commander’s Keynote

-Ms. Liz Nashold, Naval Information Forces deputy commander, gave keynote remarks at the U.S. Navy - U.S. Marine Corps Electromagnetic Spectrum Summit at the Admiral Kidd Conference Center in San Diego, Calif., Aug.
-21. (Official Navy photo / released)
+SAN DIEGO, Calif. – Naval Information Forces Deputy Commander Ms. Liz Nashold gave keynote remarks at the U.S. Navy-U.S. Marine Corps Electromagnetic Spectrum Summit at the Admiral Kidd Conference Center Aug.
+21.

+The annual conference brings together military electromagnetic spectrum (EMS) managers and experts to share information about new and emerging EMS issues and initiatives that impact Navy and Marine Corps operations.

+Nashold began by emphasizing the importance of the EMS to Navy IW and naval operations as a whole.

 |Date Taken: